web

 • Take notes to help you remember who or what was in the photograph, where it was taken and when.
 You will need to provide this information in your image submission form.

-• Download a copy of the Permission to use Audio Visual materials form to complete and attach with your support material.
+The Permission to use Audio Visual materials form can be downloaded from the Logo and acknowledgements page to complete and attach with your support material.

 Typical image credits may include the following information: